 How to Track Employee Attendance

-The main reason we track employee attendance is to monitor potential absenteeism in your workplace.
+The main reason we track employee attendance is to monitor employee absenteeism in your workplace.
 It is imperative to track employee attendance accurately to be able to recognize any signs of absenteeism.
-Here are some of the main ways an employer can implement a workforce management system that can help track employee attendance.
+Here are some of the main ways an employer can implement a workforce management system that can help with tracking attendance.

 Biometric Time Clocks